 If you’ve recently been living with Genie problems such as the dreaded DIRECTV Error 54 (MoCA test error) you know it can be very frustrating.
-It seems like everything works fine sometimes and sometimes your Genie Mini Client or smart TV just doesn’t work.
-You may have tried changing DECA adapters, and perhaps you’re getting green lights on all your DECAs.
+It seems like everything works fine sometimes and sometimes your Genie Mini Client.
+You may have tried changing out equipment, and perhaps you’re getting green lights on all your devices.
 Yet, the problems are still there.

 If you’ve tried everything else, the problem is probably in the cable.
 Actually, if you can possibly try the cable first, you’ll usually find that’s where the problem is to begin with.
 Cable problems fall into two categories: the ones you can fix, and the ones you can’t.

 Let’s start with the problems you can’t fix.
 There’s a distance limitation to working with Genie and you start to run into problems when the total distance between Genie and client exceeds 250 feet, or if either run is over 150 feet.
 That’s not a hard and fast rule, but it’s still a pretty good one.
 If you suspect your cable run is longer than that, try to simplify things.
 If the cable runs through the attic or basement, try running diagonally instead of against the walls or corners.
 I know, it’s not as pretty, but the cable length you save could make all the difference.